dbt-labs/docs.getdbt.com/website/docs/guides/migration/sl-migration.md

 1. Create a new deployment environment in dbt Cloud and set the dbt version to 1.6 or higher.

-2. Select **Only run on a custom branch** and point to the branch that has the updated metric definition
+2. Select **Only run on a custom branch** and point to the branch that has the updated metric definition.

 3. Set the deployment schema to a temporary migration schema, such as `tmp_sl_migration`.
 Optional, you can create a new database for the migration.